stfc-sciml/e2e/case2/docs/Tutorial.md

 ![pipeline](case2/docs/pipeline.png "pipeline")
 Diagram of the full end-to-end workflow of the benchmark.
 Red components indicate the artifacts input or output from each stage.
 Blue components indicate a step in the processing workflow.

+### Software
+The benchmark is written in pure python code.
+The preprocessing scripts make use of the NetCDF, H5py, and scikit-image libraries pre-processing the imagry.
+The network uses a U-Net style architecture with 9 channels as input (6 channels reflectance, 3 channels brightness temperature) and a single channel binary output.
+This network is writting in Tensorflow 2.0.

 ### Timings
 Rough timings for a single run of each stage on an single DGX-2 node with a single v100 GPU.